Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/cmha-recovery-college-welcome-centre-peer-support.md

 </div>

 **Notes:**
-Recovery college offers a peer support group at the welcome centre; they have monthly activities or drop-in sessions for peer support for people with mental health challenges / mental illnesses.
+Programs are led by the Calgary Mental Health Association.
+Recovery college offers a peer support group at the welcome centre; they have monthly activities like arts and crafts or board games, or drop-in sessions for peer support for people with mental health challenges / mental illnesses.